Cirkit Designer Logo

 Introduction

 The STM32F103C8T6 is a 32-bit microcontroller manufactured by STMicroelectronics.
-It is based on the ARM Cortex-M3 core, offering high performance, low power consumption, and a rich set of peripherals.
-With 64KB of flash memory, 20KB of SRAM, and a wide range of communication interfaces, this microcontroller is ideal for embedded applications requiring efficient processing and versatile connectivity.
+It is based on the ARM Cortex-M3 core and is designed for high-performance, low-power embedded applications.
+With 64KB of flash memory, 20KB of SRAM, and a wide range of peripherals, this microcontroller is a versatile choice for a variety of projects.

 Explore Projects Built with STM32F103C8T6